sbhbenjamin/tp/docs/UserGuide.md

 Example: `add n/CS2103T tp meeting d/read the weekly tasks before the meeting dl/2022-03-27 p/medium t/CS2103T t/meeting`

+The constraints on the inputs can be found [here](#6-appendix-constraints-on-inputs).

 ![UserGuide-add](images/UserGuide-add.png)
 Figure 3.1: Example of Harmonia after adding a task